jamesmh/PersonalBlog/source/_drafts/Scalable-Task-Scheduling-In-Net-Core-Coravel.md

 ---
-title: 'Simple And Scalable Task Scheduling In .NET Core With Coravel'
+title: 'Scalable Task Scheduling In .NET Core With Coravel'
 tags:
-    - .net core task scheduling
-    - task scheduling c#
+    - .NET Core
-    - task scheduling
+    - Task Scheduling
-    - windows services
+    - C#
 ---

 This post is part of the [2018 C# Advent Calendar](https://crosscuttingconcerns.com/The-Second-Annual-C-Advent).